Bioconductor/bioconductor.org/content/news/bioc_3_12_release.md

 pcaGoPromoter.Hs.hg19, pcaGoPromoter.Mm.mm9, pcaGoPromoter.Rn.rn4,
 RNAinteractMAPK, sampleClassifierData, waveTilingData, yriMulti

-Nine annotation packages were removed this release: hom.At.inp.db, hom.Ce.inp.db, hom.Dm.inp.db, hom.Dr.inp.db,
+Nine annotation packages were supposed to be removed this release, however we decided to give an extra cycle for maintainers to adapt and will be removed in 3.13: hom.At.inp.db, hom.Ce.inp.db, hom.Dm.inp.db, hom.Dr.inp.db, hom.Hs.inp.db, hom.Mm.inp.db, hom.Rn.inp.db, hom.Sc.inp.db, KEGG.db.

-hom.Hs.inp.db, hom.Mm.inp.db, hom.Rn.inp.db, hom.Sc.inp.db, KEGG.db.
+Four annotation packages are deprecated in this release and will be removed in Bioc 3.13:

-No annotation packages are deprecated in this release and will be removed in Bioc 3.13.
+MeSH.Eco.55989.eg.db, MeSH.Eco.ED1a.eg.db, MeSH.Eco.IAI39.eg.db, MeSH.Eco.UMN026.eg.db

 No workflow package were removed in this release (after being deprecated in BioC 3.11).